bew/haydari/README.md

 end
 ```

 Now if we run our parser again output will be `'[' ', ' ', ' ']'`.
 First thing you should notice our parser's type is changed to `Array(Char)`.
 This is result of *many* combinator. *many* combinator takes a parser and run that parser until it fails and collect all the results.
 Because of that its value going to be array of values.
 You may expect `many char(' ')` to be resulted in `String`, but that's not true.
-Since *many* combinator take any kind of parser, the parser you give to *many* combinator may not result into character.
+Since *many* combinator could take any kind of parser, the parser you gave may not result into character.

 ### 2. Parsing comma separated array of strings